roushanj/delivery-problem/README.md

 -> Group.js --> This will return an array according to condition that states 'No PKG weight should be greater than 200 & max package should deliver at once'

--> module.js --> This will return Discounted value of packages and takes user input
+-> module.js --> This will return Discounted value of packages and takes user input.

+-> Offers --> Offers are present in module.js , we change the variable value there only.

+## Test

+### Usage - Mainly we need to test grouping & Discount function (You can add more custom test cases there )
+--> node group.test.js
+--> node module.test.js